r-Techsupport/hyde/README.md

 It is composed of a frontend written in Svelte, and a backend written in Rust.

+For more documentation, please check the `docs/` folder at the root of the repo.

 ## Building
 Run `build.sh` to build the front and and backend.
 The output will be assembled into `./target`, run `hyde` to start the binary.